boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 .. figure:: img/all_conflicts_solved.png

-If, for the selected feature conflict, you want to use all the values from either the :guilabel:`Remote` or the :guilabel:`Local` columns, you can use the :guilabel:`Solve with local version` or :guilabel:`Solve with remote version` buttons, respectively, to solve the conflict without having to manually select the value for each conflicted attribute.
+If for the selected feature conflict you want to use all the values from either the :guilabel:`Remote` or the :guilabel:`Local` columns, you can use the :guilabel:`Solve with local version` or :guilabel:`Solve with remote version` buttons, respectively, to solve the conflict without having to select the value manually for each conflicted attribute.

 On the other hand, if for all conflicting features, in all layers, you wish to keep either all the remote or all the local changes, next to :guilabel:`Resolve